-The mirthful exuberance of the fun and music loving people of Goa reaches is climax during the three day Goa Carnival celebrations.
-Introduced by the Portugese settlers who rules Goa for about 500 years, and celebrated originally by the Catholics, this carnival, one-of-its-kind in the country has now dissolved all communal barriers.
-The three days preceding Lent (February) sees all Goa gyrating to the mad beat of music, fun, drink and dance.
-The festivities are presided over by King Momo, and his consort who are chosen from among the participants.
+The high spirits of Goa shoot up during the three-day Goa Carnival celebrations.
+Introduced by the Portuguese settlers who ruled Goa for about 500 years and celebrated originally by the Catholics, this carnival is one-of-its-kind in India and has dissolved all communal barriers.
+The three days preceding Lent (February) see all Goa whirling to the mad beat of the music, drink, and dance.
+King Momo and his consort preside over the festivities, who are chosen from among the participants.

-The carnival marks the celebrations before the month of Lent, which characterizes fasting or abstinence from meat.
-Lent ends in Easter and is significant for the Catholics.
-However, the carnival celebration reverberates with echoes of pagan culture dating back to Roman Saturnalia and feasts of Apollo in Greece.
-The Carnival now has taken on much secular implications in most places that celebrate the carnival.
-The Goa Carnival for instance has turned out to be a major tourist attraction drawing thousands of tourists from all over the country.
+Carnival de Goa’s celebrations start before the month of Lent, which involves fasting or abstinence from meat.
+Lent ends at Easter and is significant for Catholics.
+However, the carnival celebration reverberates with echoes of pagan culture dating back to Roman Saturnalia and the feasts of Apollo in Greece.
+The carnival has taken on many secular implications in most places that celebrate the festival.
+For instance, the Goa Carnival has turned out to be a major tourist attraction drawing thousands of tourists from all over the country.

-The one-act folk plays known as Khell or Fell take on exciting colors during the carnival in Chandor where Intruzachim Geetam or Fella-Gitam are sung by the walking-players that go about the village, with accompaniment of musical instruments.
-The sound of violins, drums, cymbals, ghumats (a Goan percussion instrument), saturate the air.
-The Fell is known for its cutting and sarcastic criticism aimed at correcting human follies, and are usually comic in nature.
+The one-act folk plays known as Khell, or Fell take on exciting colors during the carnival in Chandor, where Intruzachim Geetam or Fella-Gitam are sung by the walking players that go about the village, with the accompaniment of musical instruments.
+The sound of violins, drums, cymbals, and ghumats (a Goan percussion instrument) saturate the air.
+The Fell is known for its cutting and sarcastic criticism to correct human follies and is usually comic.

-The dolkas, a sort of rustic drum, acts as the mainspring or director of the play, punctuating the story, whereas the whistle of the mestri (producer like) serves as the curtain-raiser to the play.
+The dolkas, kind of a rustic drum, act as the mainspring or director of the play, punctuating the story, whereas the whistle of the mestri (producer-like) serves as the curtain-raiser to the play.

-Certain hotels in Goa also arrange for special celebrations for their guests during the carnival.
+Certain hotels in Goa also arrange special extravaganzas for their guests during the carnival.
 Hotels and tickets need to be booked in advance as a mad rush of tourists make accommodation scarce and expensive.